Bernard Weiner: Attribution theory

 Attribution theory seeks to explain the causes of an event or behavior.
 A three stages process, they are observations, determination of behavior, and attributing to causes.
 There are two types of attributions, namely external and internal.
 External attribution relates causality to outside agents, whereas, internal attribution assigns the person himself for any behavior.
 In a 1996 interview, Weiner elaborated how attribution contributes to "high ability, high achievement, and giftedness", stating that "other-perception and self-perception form a unity, together, which influence task persistence and, therefore, actual ability."

-According to Weiner, everyone all have similar psychodynamics in the classroom and students tend to seek explanation for personal failure.
+According to Weiner, everyone has similar psychodynamics in the classroom and students tend to seek explanation for personal failure.

 Weiner raised the question on what is considered sin and what is sickness.
 The example he gave surrounded obesity: obesity due to overeating is a sin; obesity because of a thyroid problem is a sickness.
-Bernard hoped that these type of scenarios would help him come up with a general theory of social conduct.
+Bernard hoped that these types of scenarios would help him come up with a general theory of social conduct.